casbern/casbern/README.md

 ### About me
-I'm a junior web developer with a focus on JS developing and a specialization in UX.
+I'm a junior web developer with a focus on JS development and a specialization in UX.
 I have been learning and working with both frontend and backend technologies.

-I learned and developed frontend projects with HTML5 and CSS3 and I am currently learning backend programming using Node.js, Express, Nunjucks and Postgress as a database.
+I learned and developed frontend projects with HTML5 and CSS3 and I am currently learning backend programming using Node.js, Express, Nunjucks and Postgres as a database.

 - 💻 [cassiabernardo.com](https://cassiabernardo.com/) - My personal website.